-Cala Fornells is a collection of beautiful things: fine sand, pine trees, turquoise waters, some rocks, deep sea beds and a very peaceful environment.
+Cala Fornells is a collection of beautiful things: fine sand, pine trees, turquoise waters, some rocks, deep-sea beds and a very peaceful environment.
 Therefore, it’s a key location to enjoy beautiful views in peace and quiet.
 Moreover, it is the ideal place to enjoy the most beautiful sunsets in a very romantic atmosphere on a boat rental in Mallorca.

 150 metres north of Formentera, in the Balearic Islands, Espalmador is a private island, which makes it a wonderful place to anchor.
 It is the ideal beach because of the long white sand beaches and transparent waters.

 Many think that every beach is full of people in the Balearics in the summer.
 However, Trebalúger is the perfect escape route to show that it is still possible to find places of maximum calmness.
 This cove is known for being the least frequented beach in Menorca because it’s difficult to access, except for those who can get there on a boat.
 It is a virgin beach of fine sand that only lucky few can visit by boat.